jellozhou/jellozhou.github.io/menu/about.md

 permalink: /about
 ---

 Hi, Jello here, welcome to my homepage!
 I'm a freshman at Princeton studying physics.
-I also do other things sometimes, such as listening to sound waves (digital radio), spending time outside my room (ski touring), and thinking (this one is more questionable).
+I also do other things sometimes, which will be added later to this site.
 I also spend some time trying to make this website look pretty.

 <!-- I'm also a digital radio enthusiast, aspiring alpinist, and wannabe person who thinks thoughts.
 Here, I post about my thoughts and projects.
 But mostly, I do nothing and try to make the website pretty. -->